espocrm/documentation/administration/bpm.md

 It's possible to manaully reject or interrupt pending and active flow nodes.
 You can do it from the Log panel on the process detail view in the dropdown menu of a specific flow node.

+It's possible to manually start a flow from any element of an already started process.
+You need to click on a specific flowchart element on the process detail view and then click the button *Start flow from here*.

 ## Flowchart Elements

 * [Events](bpm-events.md)